-The Best Pumpkin Patches in North Texas to Visit in 2023
+The Best Pumpkin Patches in North Texas — From Texas-Themed to Jack-O-Lantern Wonderlands

 3420 Hall Johnson Road, Grapevine

-From September 29 through October 31, Grapevine’s annual Hall’s Pumpkin Farm and Corn Maze is open on Wednesday through Sunday (only open on Mondays and Tuesdays of October 9, 30, and 31).
+From October 4 through November 3, Grapevine’s annual Hall’s Pumpkin Farm and Corn Maze is open on Wednesday through Sunday.
 The farm features a corn maze, hayrides, a petting zoo, and many pumpkins for purchase throughout the property.
 General admission is $15 per adult and $10 for ages 11 and under.

 Blase Family Farm